 |

-PAUL BELMONT PALMER, Jr., son of Paul Belmont and Alice (Anderson) Palmer, was born May 20, 1929.
-He married Lorraine Milne in July 1948 at the Presbyterian Church, Caldwell, N.J.
-Lorraine was born June 29, 1929.
+PAUL BELMONT PALMER, Jr., son of Paul Belmont and Alice (Anderson) Palmer, was born 20 May 1929.
+He married Lorraine Milne in July 1948 at the Presbyterian Church, Caldwell, New Jersey.
+Lorraine was born 29 June 1929.
 They had four children:

 – Jeffrey Palmer